openeventdata/plovigy/README.md

 3. The file FILEREC_NAME -- currently set to "plovigy.filerecs.txt" -- keeps track of the location in the file, so if you quit and restart, you will be returned to the last uncoded record in the file.

-4. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser.
+4. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser or from [this link](http://eventdata.parusanalytics.com/data.dir/plover_reference.html).

 5. *plovigy_testfile_0105.jsonl* is set up for annotating the primary PLOVER event but, with different data preparation, this could be -- and in the future will be -- changed so that the program can be used for the annotation of the source or target actors, or the PLOVER mode or context of the event.
-We have a set of programs which extract the most frequently-used patterns for the PETRARCH-1 and PETRARCH-2 programs (see [this presentation](http://eventdata.parusanalytics.com/presentations.dir/Schrodt.RIDIR.PETRARCH.slides.pdf)) and then convert these to the `prodigy/plovigy` format, but at the moment these are fairly ad hoc: still, if you might find them useful, contact schrodt735@gmail.com.
+We have a set of programs which extract the most frequently-used patterns for the [PETRARCH-1](https://github.com/openeventdata/petrarch2) and [PETRARCH-2](https://github.com/openeventdata/petrarch) programs (see [this presentation](http://eventdata.parusanalytics.com/presentations.dir/Schrodt.RIDIR.PETRARCH.slides.pdf)) and then convert these to the `prodigy/plovigy` format, but at the moment these are fairly ad hoc: still, if you might find them useful, contact schrodt735@gmail.com.

 ## What's the point?